tranasinghe/SimpleNewsWebsite/README.md

 I have used Bootsratp and JQuery for the frontend.

-I have attached architecral diagram whicth dipict the structrue of the web application.
+I have attached architectural diagram whicth depict the structrue of the web application.

 Server Requirements
 ----------